HyperRays/minecraft-from-wish/other/slides.md

 ---
 title: Minecraft-from-Wish
-description: Presentation of the game that we made for Informatik
+description: Presentation of the game that we made for Informatik, made with marp
 paginate: true
 marp: true
 theme: uncover